Clicky

 The Trustee in Bankruptcy is obliged to recover a sum of money equal to your share of equity in the property.
 A Bankruptcy Restriction will be added to the property’s entry on the land registry and you will not be able to sell or refinance your property without agreeing a deal with your Trustee.
 The registration can be removed if you can demonstrate you do not have an interest in the property.

-BRO is an order that can be made against you when you have been made bankrupt and it is found that your behaviour prior to bankruptcy is dishonest, reckless or fraudulent.
+A Bankruptcy Restriction Order is an order that can be made against you when you have been made bankrupt if it is found that your behaviour prior to bankruptcy is dishonest, reckless or fraudulent.

-A BRO can extend certain restriction of bankruptcy for up to 15 years.
+A BRO can extend the restriction of bankruptcy for up to 15 years.

 • Obtaining credit beyond £500 without Court’s permission is a criminal offence.